MPA and MPP Capstone

 “The entire team did exceedingly well in digesting a very difficult topic and taking in multiple points of view.”

 “The work these students produced by far exceeded what I could have produced given the many time constraints.
 I sincerely appreciate the caliber of their work and the professionalism they gave to this project.”

-The MPA program is always looking for new agencies with which it can partner on Capstone projects.
+The MPA and MPP programs are always looking for new agencies with which they can partner on Capstone projects.
 Project proposals are generally accepted up to six weeks in advance of the spring (January start date) and the fall (August start date) semesters.
-If you have a project-worthy proposal and want to take advantage of graduate student skill and collaboration, contact Prof. James Thompson at email@example.com
+If you have a project-worthy proposal and want to take advantage of graduate student skill and collaboration, contact Jeffrey Gawel at email@example.com

 Step 1: Download the Request for Proposal.
 The RFP provides information about the Capstone course and what you can expect from our student “consultants”.